 – The Beginnings –

 In the early 1990s, Donald Munro, a professor of forestry at the University of British Columbia, and his wife Carol purchased a four-acre plot of land in the heart of the Naramata Bench.
-In 1993 they began planting pinot noir vines, to Professor Munro’s exacting specifications.
+In 1997 and 1998 they began planting pinot noir vines, to Professor Munro’s exacting specifications.
 All of the vines, from Dijon clone 115, were own-rooted.
 Initially, the grapes were sold to Kettle Valley Winery, and a few bottles from that era still exist today.

 – The Allander Family –